rjbeilstein/datasciencecoursera/README.md

 Repository for Johns Hopkins Data Science Specialization.
 Originally created as part of the Course project for "The Data Scientist's Toolbox".

-Copyright (C) 2014 Robert J. Beilstein
+Contents Copyright (C) 2014 Robert J. Beilstein

  This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by